pangbox/rugburn/README.md

 ## License
 Most of the code of rugburn is licensed under the ISC license.
 Some portions are licensed differently.
 See [LICENSE.md](./LICENSE.md) for complete licensing information.

+## Special Thanks
+Special thanks to the [PangyaTools](https://github.com/pangyatools) community for motivation and advice.